skimask1690/MBR-Corruptor/README.md

 ---

-## 🔧 Future Improvements

-- Currently, this script relies on Add-Type to compile and execute C# code to trigger the BSOD.
-This can be improved by using dynamic signatures, which eliminates the need for calling CSC and prevents on-disk artifacts.

----

 ## 🛑 Final Warning

 💀 **Running this script will permanently damage the system.
 Proceed only if you fully understand the risks.**